SwanHub/onelinktrta/README.md

 And: https://ninjadevel.com/seeding-database-ruby-on-rails/

 - Fun, fun.
 I seeded everything with `date` instead of `postDate` for each Link.
 Attempt #2 let's go.
+- okay, so things have deployed to heroku.
+Now time to seed this baby.